zzd1992/TexasCalculator/README.md

 The first two cards are private cards while the others are public cards.

 ## Thanks
 This project is built at the top of [PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator).
-It provides high performance code for 7 cards ranking 7.
+It provides high performance code for 7 cards ranking.